GNAR1ZARD/gnar_blog/_posts/2024-04-18-nmap-writeup.md

 ## SYN Scans

+SYN scans, indicated by `-sS`, are a common method for exploring the TCP ports of a target.
+These scans are distinctive from full TCP scans, being sometimes referred to as "Half-open" or "Stealth" scans.

 #### Command for SYN Scan

 ```bash
 nmap -sS <target>
 ```

-#### Overview

-SYN scans, indicated by `-sS`, are a common method for exploring the TCP ports of a target.
-These scans are distinctive from full TCP scans, being sometimes referred to as "Half-open" or "Stealth" scans.

 #### How SYN Scans Work